PrefectHQ/prefect/docs/guides/moving-data.md

     my_gcp_creds.save(name="my-gcp-creds-block", overwrite=True)
     ```

 Run the code to create the block.
-We should see a message that the block was created.
+You should see a message that the block was created.

 ## Create a storage block

-Let's create a block for the chosen cloud provider using Python code or the UI.
+You can create a block for the chosen cloud provider using Python code or the UI.
-In this example we'll use Python code.
+This example uses Python code.

 === "AWS"

     Note that the `S3Bucket` block is not the same as the `S3` block that ships with Prefect.
-    The `S3Bucket` block we use in this example is part of the `prefect-aws` library and provides additional functionality.
+    The `S3Bucket` block used in this example is part of the `prefect-aws` library and provides additional functionality.

-    We'll reference the credentials block created above.
+    Next, reference the credentials block created above.

     ```python
     from prefect_aws import S3Bucket